 Because I love potatoes, and those are not my friend.
 Spaghetti squash is a great fooler.
 Check out these great spaghetti squash recipes, too!

-Don’t forget to pin this to your favorite Pinterest boards!
+Don’t forget to pin How To Cook A Spaghetti Squash to your favorite Pinterest boards!